os-climate/osc-github-devops/.github/actions/github-pr-metadata-action/README.md

 # SPDX-FileCopyrightText: 2025 The Linux Foundation
 -->

-# #️⃣ GitHub Pull Request MetaData
+# #️⃣ GitHub Pull Request

 For a specified pull request, provides a count of the commits it contains.
-If no pull request specified, will attempt to identify the current pull request and will subsequently provide that as one of the outputs.
+If no pull request specified, will attempt to identify the current pull request number and will provide it as one of the action's outputs.

-## github-pr-metadata-action
+## github-pull-request-action

 ## Usage Example